Bad boys at sea in Croatia

 Not exactly a sea shanty, but it worked just as well when we were pulling the lines on our fifty foot sail boat north of Dubrovnik, just off of Croatia’s coastline.
 We had been sailing all day through a nice gale of over fifty knot winds and three meter high waves.
 Of the eight passengers, three of us elected to help our German skipper Robin reef the sails and set the boat up for a controlled close hauled tack.
 Watching the sea break against the rocks on the shore I was amazed to think that this was the same Adriatic Sea that had gently carried us for seven days south down the coast.

-Sailing Croatia was a trip I dreamed about for many years.
+Sail Croatia was an adventure I dreamed about for many years.
 For me this trip was an initial trial run to see what life was like from a small sail boat, a trial which will hopefully lead me to boat ownership one day.

 When Intrepid Travel first announced their series of small boat sailing trips, it was not even a question of if, but when.
 I was also looking forward to this trip as it was a chance to vacation with three friends and get away from the stresses at home.
 The eight day Sail Croatia trip is designed perfectly to accommodate a variety of passengers: sailors, non-sailors, sunbathers, swimmers, culture lovers, city explorers and all of the above.